LettucePie/crystecks/README.md

 #### Card Frames
 Frames will be universal and most likely static in design.
 I feel like keeping the frames recognizable is important.
 The following card Frames will be available:
  - Manifestations
+   - Generic Fiends
    - Heroic Fiends
    - Villainous Fiends
+   - Charms
  - Encantations

 ### Abilities, Keywords, CATS